Gudeon and McFadden

 GUDEON & McFADDEN

 Both immigrant and nonimmigrant visas are available to qualified applicants at the US Embassy in London.
 The Consulate General in Belfast, Northern Ireland issues nonimmigrant visas only.
-Neither the US Consulate General in Edinburgh, Scotland nor the Welsh Affairs Office in Cardiff, Wales processes any types of visas, immigrant or nonimmigrant.
+The US Consulate General in Edinburgh, Scotland does not process any types of visas, immigrant or nonimmigrant.

 Anyone physically present in the United Kingdom may apply for a nonimmigrant visa at the US Embassy, London.
 A person residing in the UK may apply for an immigrant visa at the US Embassy, London, and as is set out in more detail below, in some cases persons who do not reside in the UK may also apply for an immigrant visa in London.